California Rental Laws – An Overview of Landlord Tenant Rights

 california landlord tenant law

-Under California law, landlords and tenants automatically acquire certain rights and responsibilities upon signing a lease agreement.
+Under California landlord tenant laws, landlords and tenants automatically acquire certain rights and responsibilities upon signing a lease agreement.

-The following is a basic overview of everything you need to know.
+The following is a basic overview of everything a landlord might need to know about California landlord tenant law.

 Necessary Landlord Disclosures in California

-The following are some of the disclosures that you must provide tenants with when renting out a property in the state of California according to California landlord tenant laws:
+The following are some of the disclosures that the landlord must provide tenants with when renting out a property in the state of California according to California landlord tenant laws:

 • Concentrations of lead-based paint if renting out a property built prior to 1978.